5 Reasons Why The Orville Is A Better Star Trek Show Than Star Trek: Discovery

 We’re five episodes into the Orville and already there are go-to classics.
-Episode 2 is a great one focusing on Alara having to assume the role of leadership, failing, and then learning and growing from her mistakes.
+Episode 2 is a great one focusing on Alara having to assume the role of leadership, failing in it, and then learning and growing from her mistakes.
 Episode 3 focuses on Bortus and his newborn baby and deals with the topic of giving a child a sex change.
-There’s even a last act courtroom sequence reminiscent of many Trek episodes).
+There’s even a last act courtroom sequence reminiscent of many Trek episodes (like The Measure of a Man).
 Episode 4 explores a really interesting sci-fi concept involving a generation ship.
 Episode 5 guest stars Charlize Theron as a time-traveling antique dealer who gets romantically involved with Captain Mercer only for it to not end well (similar to TNG 5×21: The Perfect Mate).

 The ships doctor is Penry Jerald, aka Kasidy Yates from Deep Space Nine.
 Episodes have been directed by Robert McNeil (Voyager), Brannon Bragga (TNG, 2 Trek movies), James L. Conway (Deep Space Nine) and Jonathan Frakes (TNG’s own William T. Riker).